mislav/blog/_posts/2011-12-12-vim-revisited.md

 quality of typeface and color; a graphical environment can also offer extra options such as antialiasing and line spacing settings.

-## Find your killer features
+## Find what are killer features for you

-Right from the start, you'll need to discover some sweet power moves that'll keep you returning to Vim rather than your old editor.
+Right from the start, you'll need to discover some power moves that'll keep you returning to Vim rather than your old editor.

 Vim has two main modes you need to care about first: the *normal mode*